UoNCompSoc/bruce/README.md

 | PRIVILEGED_ROLE_NAME      | True                                                                | Committee | N/A                                                                     | This is the role of people that can run the bots management commands |
 | MEMBERSHIP_PURCHASE_URL   | True                                                                | N/A       | https://su.nottingham.ac.uk/shop/product/31-computer-science-membership | This is a link that your members can go to to purchase a membership  |

+## Bot Usage

+Bruce has 3 main commands:

+### /register

+Register allows any user to provide their student id to verify that they are a member of the society.
+If the check passes, Bruce will give them your defined member role and also set their nickname to their real name.

+### /unregister

+Unregister allows privileged users (usually committee) to unregister a specific discord user in the event something goes awry.
+For example, a user may /register with a student id other than their own.
+Unregistering a user should be done via Bruce otherwise Bruce will still think that the user is registered.
+Removing the user's role is not enough.

+### /prune

+Prune allows privileged users (usually committee) to bulk unregister users whose memberships have expired.
+This would be a scheduled task however since memberships can be bought at any time of the year, I decided to leave it up to the society to decide when to prune.